geudde/attic-chest/pages/02.season-1/02.meeting-02/08.apollo/docs.md

 He’s some fine messenger from the Brazils.
 &emsp;&emsp;As you may guess our trav’ller rested well,
 And not till ten, next morning rang his bell,
-He drank his coffee, ale his butter’d toast,
+He drank his coffee, ate his butter’d toast,
-And pen’d an advertisement for the Post.
+And penn’d an advertisement for the Post.

 Stray’d lately from Pierean Shades,
 Nine fair accomplished beautious maids,